Richard Young

 Intestinal Sensing Group

 We offer higher degree research projects that span interventional clinical research through to basic research with genetic and disease models.
 These projects aim to find new ways to treat diabetes and save lives in critical illness and can be tailored to the individual student.
-Shorter honours projects are also available in these areas.
-Students will be based in the west-end health precinct in SAHMRI, with clinical studies undertaken in the Royal Adelaide Hospital (RAH) or University of Adelaide AHMS building (Clinical Research Facility, CRF).
+One-year Honours projects are also available in these areas.
+Students will be based in the west-end health precinct in SAHMRI, with clinical studies undertaken in the University of Adelaide AHMS building (Clinical Research Facility, CRF).

-• Sepsis killsSaving lives in critical illness by preserving cortisol targeting Blood levels of the carrier protein for cortisol, corticosteroid-binding globulin, fall in many patients with sepsis, and do so in a manner that predicts morbidity and death.
-Supplementing corticosteroid-binding globulin may preserve its unique capacity to target cortisol delivery in the critically ill.
-This utility is being tested first in our mouse model, which responds the same as patients.
-This research will provide fundamental knowledge on sepsis timing, corticosteroid-binding globulin dose, and the utility to save lives and reduce morbidity.
-This is an exciting space and has the promise to deliver the first new therapy for critical illness in decades.
-This project will involve clinical research in the RAH and laboratory experiments in SAHMRI.
+• Sepsis killsSaving lives in critical illness by preserving cortisol targeting Blood levels of the carrier protein for cortisol fall in many patients with sepsis in a manner that predicts their death.
+Supplementing this protein in these patients may preserve its unique capacity to deliver the full benefits of cortisol's anti-inflammatory actions to injured tissues.
+Using our mouse model, which responds to sepsis in the same manner as patients, we aim to provide fundamental knowledge on the value of novel therapies to save lives.
+This is an exciting space and has the promise to deliver the first new therapy for sepsis management in decades.
+This project will involve clinical research in the University of Adelaide CRF and laboratory experiments in SAHMRI.
 Project start: Semester 1 and 2.

 • Appointments